Bikes · Resale guide

 Physical Preparation

-Clean and Lubricate the Chain.
-A noisy, dirty chain is an instant turn-off.
-Clean and properly lubricate the chain (a ₹200-₹500 job) before showing the bike.
-It shows attention to detail.
+Clean and Lubricate the Chain: A noisy, rusty, or dry chain is an instant turn-off.
+Thoroughly clean and lubricate the chain before showing the bike.
+It takes 15 minutes and makes a huge difference.

-Ensure Brakes Are Responsive.
-Check brake pads and fluid.
-If pads are worn, replace them (₹1,500-₹2,500).
-Ensure levers aren’t spongy.
+Ensure Brakes Are Sharp: Check both front and rear brakes.
+If pads are worn, replace them (₹1,800-₹3,200).
+If the lever/pedal feels spongy, get the fluid bled.
 Good brakes are a critical safety feature and a major selling point.

-Thorough Wash and Polish.
-First impressions matter immensely.
-Give your Dominar 400 a deep wash, clean the wheels, and polish the bodywork.
-A sparkling bike always fetches a better price.
+Thorough Polish and Wash: First impressions matter immensely.
+Give the bike a deep clean, wash, and polish.
+Clean the wheels, engine fins, and exhaust.
+A gleaming bike suggests a well-maintained one.

 Documentation